Ashwini-149696/E-commerce-sql-project/README.md

-# E-commerce SQL Analysis Project
+# Sales Analysis Project (PostgreSQL)

-This project demonstrates how to design a relational database and perform SQL queries on a simple e-commerce platform using **PostgreSQL**.
+This project simulates an e-commerce sales environment and analyzes customer purchases, product performance, and revenue trends using SQL in a PostgreSQL database.

-## Project Structure
+## Files

-- `schema.sql` – Contains the schema to create `Customers`, `Products`, `Orders`, and `OrderDetails` tables
+- `schema.sql` – Defines the database structure (tables and relationships)
-- `sample_data.sql` – Inserts sample data into the database
+- `sample_data.sql` – Populates the database with test data
-- `analysis_queries.sql` – Includes queries for business insights such as:
+- `analysis_queries.sql` – Contains SQL queries for data analysis (top customers, revenue, sales)
+- `README.md` – Explains the project setup and purpose

+## Getting Started

+1. Run `schema.sql` to create the tables
+2. Run `sample_data.sql` to populate the database
+3. Use `analysis_queries.sql` to explore insights

+## Insights Covered

-  - Total revenue
+- Total revenue from completed orders
-  - Top customers
+- Top 3 customers by total spending
-  - Monthly sales trends
+- Monthly revenue trends
-  - Top-selling products
+- Top-selling products by quantity
+- Product-level revenue analysis

-## Tools Used
+## Requirements

-- PostgreSQL
+- PostgreSQL installed (e.g., using pgAdmin or psql CLI)
-- SQL
-- Git & GitHub

-## How to Use
-1. Run `schema.sql` to set up the database
-2. Run `sample_data.sql` to insert example data
-3. Run `analysis_queries.sql` to analyze sales data

----

-Feel free to fork or clone the repository and build on it!